sirupsen/Mongoground/README.md

 # Mongoground #
-A simple Sinatra application using Mongo to store users, as well as retrieve them to show their usernames.
+A simple Sinatra application using Mongo to store users, as well as retrieve them to show information about them.

 I partly adapted the Rails structure for this application, as it seemed natural to seperate the model from the "core" Sinatra file.